YachaySCG/summer_school_2021/README.md

 ### Rules

-- This is an individual competition, only for SC 2021 participants.
+- This is an individual competition, only for Scientific Computing Summer School 2021 participants.
 - You will work with the dataset available at:

     [dataset_sc_2021.zip](https://drive.google.com/file/d/1pFWcrh9Qdn8irqognubPTjfaY1uDecFM/view?usp=sharing)